testedminds/lein-topology/README.md

   * An online option with vis.js as with Storm of Swords allows the analysis to be more easily shared with a team.
 Having an up-to-date diagram with each commit might be interesting.
 Might even make sense to do this before a commit.

-## What is a Function Dependency Network?
+## What is a Function Dependency Graph?

 <TODO: Explain the distinction between control flow graph and function dependency>